NathanLBCooper/unit-of-work-example/README.md

 Basic Sqlite in-memory database example.
 It just works, just press play on the tests.

+Sqlite needs a connection to stay open for a database to continue to exist.
+So the lifetime of the connection in this example is much longer than it might be with a "real" database.

 <br/>

 ## SQLite Example with a non-database action in the transaction